jsoverson/gitfaq/index.md

 This will add the file to the previous commit and replace it with a new commit.

-Warning: This changes history!
-Do not do this on a shared branch that has been pushed.
+{{ site.warning.history }}

 ------------------------------------------------

 ## How do I undo a commit?

-### &bull; Do you want to undo the commit and never see the changes ever again?
+Do you want to undo the commit and never see the changes ever again?

 ```
 git reset --hard HEAD~1
 ```

-### &bull; Do you want to keep your changes and just undo the actual act of committing?
+Do you want to keep your changes and just undo the actual act of committing?

 ```
 git reset HEAD~1